elsodev/Codeigniter-SEO-Helper/Readme.md

 meta_tags($e, $title = '', $desc = '', $imgurl ='', $url = '');
 ```
 Just change the true to false to disable them.
-You can also customize the title, desc, image url and url for certain pages.
+You can also customize the title, desc, image url and url for certain pages by changing the values of $title, $desc, $imgurl, $url.

 **NOTE: If title, desc, image url and url are left empty, it will use the default ones set inside config file.**